-Is built for individuals who enjoy the traditional old-world look.
+It is built for individuals who enjoy the traditional old-world look.
 It is a piece that will enhance your outdoor living space while providing shade and a place for entertaining.
 The Artisan is for those who want the comfort of an outdoor space, but with the sophistication of the historical pieces.
 Learn more…

 Transforms an outdoor space into a romantic getaway or a private evening dinner with friends.
-A Hearthside has a charming and a warm look that creates a private getaway with the privacy wall.
+A Hearthside has a charming and warm look that creates a private getaway with the privacy wall.
 If you’re looking to make the space intimate, then the Hearthside is for you!
 A Hearthside has both the look of the traditional with modern influences.
 Learn more…

 Has a strong design presence!
 The Kingston is similar to the traditional styles but with layered cedar timbers, which give it a firm and sturdy feel.
 Learn more…

 For the person who has a modern taste will love the grand entrance of the Santa Fe.
 The body is more traditional like the Kingston but has a slanted roof than most Pergolas.
-Often times, Santa Fe is seen poolside to create a place for shade and a dramatic entrance.
+Often, Santa Fe is seen poolside to create a place for shade and a dramatic entrance.
 Learn more…